 After filling in the parameters, make sure you check the Save passwords as plain text in the parameters file checkbox and then select the Save button.

-adminUser – this is the RDP login user name for the VM

-adminPassword – this is the RDP login password for the VM

-dnsNameForPublicIP – although it is optional to provide a DNS name for your VM, in this lab you will need to provide a dns name unique in all of Azure.

-storageAcctName – the name of your storage account.
-Must be unique in all of Azure and the name of a NEW storage account

-publicIPAddressName – this name will be used for the reserved public IP address used by the VM

-windowsOSVersion – leave the setting as is

-Select the OK button on the Deploy to Resource Group dialog box.
+Click the Deploy button on the Deploy to Resource Group dialog box.

 Task 3 – Confirm Deployment of your Azure Resource Manager (ARM) template

-If the Visual Studio deployment succeeded, you will see something similar to the following in the Visual Studio output window, otherwise, correct any errors that appear within the Visual Studio output window.
+If the Visual Studio deployment succeeded, you will see something similar to the following in the Visual Studio output window; otherwise, correct any errors that appear within the Visual Studio output window and re-deploy.

 Log in to the Azure portal at https://portal.azure.com.
 Look for your resource group name to confirm that the resources have been deployed successfully.